-Women in positions of authority tend to advocate for and allocate budgets towards social issues; companies with strong female boards have shown a return on equity that is 10.1% annually vs. 7.4% from companies without; and gender balance in the political sphere promotes gender balance in the workforce, which could double global GDP growth by 2025.
-When women lead, we all prosper.
+Women in positions of authority tend to advocate for and allocate budgets towards social issues to benefit people; companies with strong female boards have shown a return on equity that is 10.1% annually vs. 7.4% from companies without; and gender balance in the political sphere promotes gender balance in the workforce, which could double global GDP growth by 2025.

-Yet, there are multiple barriers — legal, political, and cultural — that prevent women from taking their place within the political arena.
-Breaking down these barriers and creating opportunities for women calls for a collaborative effort among states, civil society, and the international community.
-We can start with gender budgeting, gender quotas, and supporting young people to move into political roles.
-But as our newest Deliver for Good Campaign Influencer, Dr. Alaa Muribat says, getting more women at the table also takes “modifying inveterately held cultural notions about the subordination of women.”
+Breaking down the barriers that prevent women’s political participation can start with gender budgeting, gender quotas, and supporting young people to move into political roles.
+As the newest Deliver for Good Campaign Influencer, Dr. Alaa Murabit says, getting more women at the table also takes “modifying inveterately held cultural notions about the subordination of women.”

 Paving the way for more women in the political, business, and civic arena is an investment in more just, equitable, and peaceful societies.
 It’s time to shatter that glass for good.